Christening (The Office): Reception

 Although many reviews were critical of the episode, Paul Lieberstein's performance was met with praise.

 "Christening" first aired on NBC on November 4, 2010.
 In its original broadcast, it was viewed by an estimated 7.65 million viewers and received a 3.8/10 percent share among adults between the ages of 18 and 49.
 This means that it was seen by 3.8 percent of all 18- to 49-year-olds, and 10 percent of all 18- to 49-year-olds watching television at the time of the broadcast.
 This marked a seven percent drop in the ratings from the previous episode, "Costume Contest".
 "Christening" was the thirteenth most-watched scripted show for the week of broadcast among adults aged 18–49.

-The episode received mixed reviews, with one calling it one of the worst episodes of The Office to air.
+The episode received mixed reviews.
 Myles McNutt of The A.V.
 Club wrote that his favorite element of the episode concerned Toby and his relationship with God, but he was slightly critical of the "A-story", calling it "inert".
 Despite this, McNutt felt that the episode portrayed Michael as "a flawed, yet normal, man".
 He felt that the episode, like the sixth season episode "Scott's Tots", illustrated that Michael was still "searching for his identity despite being over 40".
 He ultimately gave the episode a "B+".
 Joel Keller of AOL's TV Squad praised Michael's maturity in the episode, saying "even when we get an episode that didn't quite hit the mark, like last night's, the maturing of Michael still makes the episode interesting to watch."

 Margaret Lyons of Entertainment Weekly was more critical, referring to it as "forced, off pitch, and strenuously unfunny".
 She was also critical of Michael's interaction with the youth group, writing that it "didn't add any development to his character or to the show's broader arcs; it just seemed weird, and not that humorous."
 Despite this, she praised the cold opening, featuring Pam lecturing the office on proper hygiene.
 HitFix reviewer Alan Sepinwall called the episode "spectacularly unfunny" and criticized the writers for using Michael's loneliness as a joke instead of taking it seriously like they had in the fourth season episode "Money".
-Despite this, he complimented Lieberstein's performance as Toby while he was questioning God.
+He complimented Lieberstein's performance as Toby while he was questioning God.

-While reviewing the seventh season, Cindy White of IGN said that the episode proved to fans that Jim and Pam dragged the series at times.
-She wrote that the episode was "one of the worst of the series"—noting that only the sixth season clip show "The Banker" was worse—and blamed it on the writers, who she said "have no idea what to do with [Pam and Jim] anymore".
+While reviewing the seventh season, Cindy White of IGN said that the episode seemed to prove that Jim and Pam had never done anything but drag the series down.
+She wrote that the episode was "one of the worst of the series", with only the sixth season clip show "The Banker" being worse.